 Another point to look at if replacing the compressor is that being only 5’ deep you could use a linear diaphragm compressor, they are much more quite and less on energy use.
 Look at it as a high volume low pressure output unlike the piston compressor which is high pressure low volume.

 I have been testing out the different compressors over the years in my big pond with 4 diffusers, deepest depth is 9’ and the 5.2 cfm linear compressor does move the water but the depth is a little too much on the linear compressor and saw decent boils but not what I would like.
 I did a quick test using a 8.5cfm linear and it was like day and night with the boils being much larger and moving much more water.
-I am currently using a 1/3 HP piston type with 4.3 cfm which moves gives me a nice size boil and feel I’m getting the water movement I need judging the boil size and ripples thru the pond.
+I am currently using a 1/3 HP piston type with 4.3 cfm which moves gives me a nice size boil and feel I’m getting the water movement I need judging the boil size and ripples through the pond.
 At some point I will may be putting in a linear that pushes around 7cfm and will settle down with that size, but still a little concerned about the depth putting too much load on the diaphragms, or plan to rebuild it every couple years.

 The other thing to look at is the diffuser and the amount of diffusers in the pond.
 Depth of water is the first factor to look at, the deeper the pond the more water will be moved.
 The bubbles coming from the diffuser will be pushing, pulling and en-training water as they race to the surface.
 A 12’ deep acre pond can be aerated with a ¼ hp piston type compressor with 1.7 cfm, which would be moving about 3800 gallons per minute at the surface.
 Looking at the 100 x 300 pond 5’ deep we would not be moving as much water and would need to add more diffusers to ensure we get the water movement and that there are no stagnant areas in the pond.
 At minimum I would use three diffusers along the 300’ length but four would be better coverage.
 Plus the pond is only 5’ deep we can use a linear diaphragm compressor since the back pressure will be within range of the compressor.
 These linear compressors are a lot more quiet and a little less on energy use.